SSCHAcode/sschacode.github.io/download.md

 python -c 'import julia; julia.install()'
 ```

-Note: this command may fail if you are using micromamba.
+Note: this command may fail in some version of micromamba if you are using micromamba.
 To solve the issue, you need to manually specify the binary location of micromamba to julia:

 ```
 export CONDA_JL_CONDA_EXE=$HOME/.local/bin/micromamba